jmsangro/BMCCClipLookup/README.md

 # BMCCClipLookup
-App to loolup up video clips by location, person, or theme
+App to lookup up and play video clips by location, person, or theme